microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 ## Execute rules

 With a rule defined, the next step is to execute it.
-To execute rules pipe the target object to `Invoke-PSRule`.
+To execute rules, pipe the target object to `Invoke-PSRule`.

 For example: